odan/odan.github.io/_posts/2020-12-28-slim4-flysystem-v2.md

 }
 ```

-... with the difference that Flysystem provides a very simple OOP interface,
+The difference is that Flysystem provides a very clean and simple OOP interface,
 better exception handling, a configured root-directory,
 and the possibility to replace the adapter for testing purposes.